-The First Nations Liaison ProgramThe Honourable George Adams, the author of two reviews of the SIU, recognized the unique status of First Nations and identified the need for the SIU to address the particular interests of these communities.
-The First Nations Liaison Program (FNLP) was established in January 2006, following consultations with the Provincial Territorial Organizations (PTOs) – the bodies representing First Nations in the province.
-The program aims to help foster a healthy relationship with the First Nations communities of the province, recognizing their unique cultural, historical and constitutional status in Canadian society.
+“The Honourable George Adams, the author of two reviews of the SIU, recognized the unique status of First Nations and identified the need for the SIU to address the particular interests of these communities.
+The First Nations Program (FNLP) was established in January 2006, following consultations with the Provincial Territorial Organizations (PTOs) – the bodies representing First Nations in the province.
+The program has evolved significantly and in November 2015 the Unit updated the program to offer greater coverage and reporting.
+The program was also expanded to include Inuit and Metis and is now called the First Nations, Inuit and Métis Liaison Program (FNIMLP).

+The objective of the FNIMLP is to develop cultural competence in the Unit’s approach to incidents involving First Nations persons or communities.
 While the SIU does not have jurisdiction over First Nations police, the Unit has been proactive in developing a protocol for incidents where investigations overlap.
 For instance:

 - A case that takes place on First Nations land involving both a First Nations police service and the Ontario Provincial Police (OPP), the latter over which the SIU has jurisdiction to investigate.